Samsung/tizen-docs/docs/open-source-tizen/developing/cloning.md

 You can clone Tizen source files over SSH or HTTPS.

 > **Note**
+>
-> The procedures to clone Tizen source files over SSH and HTTPS are almost identical., the only difference being the URL in the Git command.
+> The procedures to clone Tizen source files over SSH and HTTPS are almost identical, the only difference being the URL in the Git command.
 However, you can only contribute code to Tizen using the SSH protocol.

 Before cloning source files, study the following instructions: